'NCIS' Fan-Favorite Actress Pauley Perrette Bid Farewell To The Hit CBS Show Tuesday Night And Shared A Sweet Message With Dedicated Abby Fans

-Tuesday night’s episode of NCIS marked Pauley Perrette’s last in the role of Abby Sciuto and this was an emotional departure for both viewers and the actress.
+Tuesday night’s episode of NCIS marked Pauley Perrette’s last in the role of Abby Sciuto, and this was an emotional departure for both viewers and the actress.
 The series has had several high-profile exits in the past few seasons, some more acrimonious than others, but it looks like Perrette has lots of love for the CBS show and her fans.

 After Perrette’s last NCIS episode, CBS posted a tweet that contained a sweet farewell from Pauley.
-She explained that she hopes people will remember what Abby has taught everybody over the course of her run of the series and she added that her supporters are incredible and the best.
+She explained that she hopes people will remember what Abby has taught everybody over the course of her run of the series, and she added that her supporters are incredible and the best.
 The actress said that Abby fans are kind, caring, and make her smile, and she appreciates that they’ve supported both her and her character.

 ❤️ Attention, #NCIS fans. ❤️ @PauleyP has a message for you: pic.twitter.com/XSJIsvDIMC